OpenZeppelin/openzeppelin-contracts/questions.md

 * What is the point in using `Impl`s as opposed to passing arguments to base constructors?
 In particular, from Solidity docs: "Derived contracts need to provide all arguments needed for the base constructors."
+  - Talked to Fran, due to multiple inheritance, would repeat base constructor calls with no guarantee of actually calling it twice :-\

 * Does `VariablePriceCrowdsale` work as is with decreasing price?